Bangkok Elevated Road and Train System: Physical status

 The project left over 1,000 concrete pillars standing idle along the planned routes, described by the Bangkok Post as "a Bangkok version of Stonehenge".
 Revivals of the project were proposed periodically by both Hopewell and SRT, but were always shot down by the government of then Prime Minister Thaksin Shinawatra.
 According to an Asian Institute of Technology study, the vast majority of the pillars remain structurally sound and in usable condition, and it has been proposed to use them to build an extension of the BTS Skytrain.
 Much of the Uttaraphimuk Elevated Tollway on Vibhavadi Rangsit Road parallels the BERTS north–south alignment, with some flyovers since built that obstruct parts of the route.

 All of the BERTS east–west line's pillars were demolished from 2005 to 2007 during the construction of the Suvarnabhumi Airport Link, which opened to the public in August 2010.

-The alignment of SRT Dark Red Line covers the rest of the BERTS north–south line, and the project has been described as a "Hopewell revival".
+The alignment of the SRT Dark Red Line covers the rest of the BERTS north–south line, and the project has been described as a "Hopewell revival".
 A section of the Hopewell structure collapsed onto the main northern line on 1 March 2012.
 A massive concrete slab 50m by 20m collapsed near Wat Samian Nari temple in Chatuchak District.
 Demolition of the pillars on the north–south line started in 2013, at a cost of 200 million baht.
 After repeated delays, the Dark Red Line eventually opened for trial operation on 2 August 2021, 31 years after the construction of the Hopewell Project started.

 Legal status

 On 23 April 2019, Thailand's Supreme Administrative Court upheld an arbitration committee's ruling in favour of Hopewell, contractor for the 80 billion baht project killed by the government in 1998.
 The court ordered SRT to pay Hopewell compensation of 11.88 billion baht, plus 7.5% interest per year.
 The interest, totaling 13 billion baht, brings the total to nearly 25 billion baht, payable within 180 days.

-In October 2019 the transport ministry announced that it will seek a reversal of the Supreme Administrative Court's ruling ordering it and the State Railway of Thailand (SRT) to pay compensation to Hopewell.
+In October 2019, the transport ministry announced that it will seek a reversal of the Supreme Administrative Court's ruling ordering it and the State Railway of Thailand (SRT) to pay compensation to Hopewell.
 The ministry will file a lawsuit asking the civil court to look into irregularities that the SRT has uncovered concerning Hopewell's registration as a contract competitor.
 Hopewell may have been ineligible to win the contract from the outset, according to the transport minister.

 On 27 October 2020, the Central Administrative Court upheld the original ruling in favor of Hopewell, making it final; however, on 4 March 2022, the Supreme Administrative Court "ruled in favour of the Ministry of Transport and State Railway of Thailand (SRT) request for a retrial".

+In 18 September 2023, the "Central Administrative Court [...] overruled [previous ruling], an arbitration tribunal’s order for the Ministry of Transport and the State Railway of Thailand" to pay; Hopewell [Holdings] can appeal.